 endowed titles, endowments

-Endowed titles: Always include a faculty member’s endowed title(s) when possible.
-Endowed titles are capitalized and should match information from the Office of Development.
+Endowed titles: Include a faculty member’s endowed title(s) when possible.
+Endowed titles are capitalized and should match information from the Office of Development and Alumni Engagement.
+It is permissible to add a comma after a degree to align with university style.

-The correct names of scholarships, fellowships, lecture series, etc. may also be found on the Endowments webpage in the Office of Development.
+The correct names of scholarships, fellowships, lecture series, etc. may also be found on the Endowments webpage in the Office of Development and Alumni Engagement.

 ER, ED